-This selection of colorful new woodcut landscapes and carved stone sculptures by Olaf Breuning draws on the natural world to consider the pressing environmental concerns we face today.
+Olaf Breuning presents RAIN, an exhibition of colorful new woodcut landscape paintings and carved stone sculptures that draw upon the natural world to consider the pressing environmental concerns we face today.

-The three carved stone sculptures are from a series called Sad and Worried Animals.
-These works attempt to imagine animals aware of the processes altering their habitats and comprehending humanity's destructive impact on the environment.
-The bull, goat, and rabbit sculptures have large, colorful glass eyes and sad expressions, as if they are anticipating terrible things to come.
+The carved stone sculptures in the exhibtition are from a series called Sad and Worried Animals.
+These works attempt to imagine that the animals comprehend the processes altering their habitats and humanity's destructive impact on the environment.
+The sculptures all have large, colorful glass eyes and sad expressions, as if they are anticipating terrible things to come.

 Olaf Breuning was born in 1970 in Schaffhausen, Switzerland, and lives and works in New York.
 He was the subject of a major retrospective at the NRW-Forum Düsseldorf in 2016.
 Additionally, he has had one-person exhibitions at Palais de Tokyo, Paris; Chisenhale Gallery, London; Kunstverein Freiburg, Germany; Kunsthall Stavanger, Norway; and the Paul Klee Museum, Bern.
 Public exhibitions of his work include the Public Art Fund commission Clouds, Doris C. Freedman Plaza, Central Park, New York, as well as the Public Art Fund exhibition Lightness of Being, City Hall Park, New York.
 He participated in the 2008 Whitney Biennial and has been featured in group exhibitions at the Museum of Modern Art, New York; Pompidou Center, Paris; Haus der Kunst, Munich; Kunsthalle Zurich; Walker Art Center, Minneapolis; Jeu de Paume, Paris; KW Institute for Contemporary Art, Berlin; Whitechapel Gallery, London; and the Mori Art Museum, Tokyo.